monerium/smart-contracts/docs/migrating_V1_to_V2.md

-v1) to the new version presents complexities.
+# Migrating from Contract v1 to v2

+In the evolution of our smart contract environment, we embark on deploying a more stable and robust version 2 (v2).
+However, the path to directly transfer user balances from the original contract (v1) to the new version presents complexities.

 This document outlines a  plan to migrate funds safely from v1 to v2, ensuring the v1 token frontend's address remains operational as a legacy interface.